 How to Safely Dispose of Medication

 To minimize accidental consumption or misuse, the FDA and EPA recommend removing medications from the home as soon as they're not needed.
 But please don't turn to the toilet to get rid of them.
 Flushing or tossing medications in the trash can cause harm to local waterways, and the animals that depend on them.

-For the safe disposal of pharmaceutical and over-the-counter drugs, you'll want to use one of the secure drop-off boxes located citywide or take them to the Household Chemical and Computer Recycling Facility.
+For the safe disposal of pharmaceutical and over-the-counter drugs, you'll want to use one of the secure drop-off boxes located at Chicago Police stations, or take them to the Household Chemical and Computer Recycling Facility.

 Citywide Drop-Box Locations

-Through a partnership between the Chicago Department of Public Health and the Police Department, convenient pharmaceutical drop-boxes are now located over 20 Chicago Police Stations.
+Through a partnership between the Chicago Department of Public Health and the Police Department, convenient pharmaceutical drop-boxes are now located over 20 Chicago Police Stations citywide.

 Image © City of Chicago